 - After you have your documents assembled and organized, make a copy in the likely event that you are asked to resubmit them.

-- One of the problems people reported from last year was the failure of the documents originally submitted to be included with the return when it was transferred to the correspondence auditor’s desk.
+- One of the problems people reported was the failure of the documents originally submitted to be included with the return when it was transferred to the correspondence auditor’s desk.
 One trick reported by our Facebook Support Group is to file your taxes without the adoption tax credit.
 The next day submit an amended return with the adoption tax credit included and all required documentation.
 Thus, the amendment with the attached documentation ends up on the correspondence auditor’s desk, rather than being separated.
-We discussed this trick on the Creating a Family radio show/podcast.

 - Make certain the official seal is visible on the copy of your adoption decree.